sunnysidesounds/mage_utilities/README.md

 mage_utilities
 ==============

-Python scripts for working with magento database
+Python scripts used to work with Magento's database.